-The Ted Hughes Award for New Work in Poetry seeks to recognise excellence in poetry, highlighting outstanding contributions made by poets to our cultural life.
-The £5,000 prize is donated by Carol Ann Duffy, funded from the annual honorarium the Poet Laureate traditionally receives from HM The Queen.
+The Ted Hughes Award for New Work in Poetry was a 10 year project running alongside Carol Ann Duffy’s tenure as Poet Laureate, highlighting outstanding contributions made by poets to our cultural life.
+The £5000 annual prize money was funded by Carol Ann Duffy’s honorarium as Laureate from HM The Queen.

-For more information about the award and how to make a recommendation see our FAQs.
+For more information about the award, see our FAQs.

 Ted Hughes Award

 22 Betterton Street